-Background and Aim: Evaluating our scientific trend and patterns in neurosurgery education helps determining the needs and the future research, therefore we performed a bibliometric analysis in the Web of Science (WOS) dataset.
+Background and Aim: Evaluating our scientific trend and patterns in the education of neurosurgery can benefit in determining the needs and the future of the research path, therefore we performed a bibliometric analysis in the Web of Science (WoS) dataset.

 Methods and Materials/Patients: This was a bibliometric study of literature for studies on neurosurgery education.
-WOS database was used for this study.
-The collected datase was entered into the R shiny package of bibliometrics and was used for data analysis.
+The WoS database was used for this study.
+The collected dataset was entered into the R shiny package of bibliometrics and was used for data analysis.
 Annual scientific production, citations, journals, and affiliation patterns were evaluated.
-Bradfords and Lotters laws were used to interpret the patterns of contributions.
-Reference publication year spectroscopy (RPYS) was used to find source articles.
+Bradford's and Lotka's laws were used to interpret the patterns of contributions.
+Reference publication year spectroscopy (RPYS) was used to find source articles of literature.

 Results: From 1962 to 2023, 1740 articles from 266 journals were included in this study.
 The annual growth rate of publishing neurosurgery education studies was 8.16%.
-"World Neurosurgery" and "Neurosurgery" journals with 441 articles (were in zone 1 based on Bradford's law, showing inequality in publishers of neurosurgery education.
-Lotka's law showed author productivity inequality, with most authors (approximately 73.5%) having only contributed a single article, while an Indian researcher has athored 2 3 articles as well as some other researchers with more than 20 articles.
-The USA to the vay with 775 articles.
-Historical origins of research stemmed from studies about the xirt al moder of the temporal bone, the depiction of neurosurgery in cinematic genres, and a real tic N surgical simulator.
-Seminal neurosurgery education research has focused on anaon, education using imaging methods, informing later developments in simulated learning approaches.
-Based on the reference publication year spectroscopy (RPYS), seminal neurosuger, education research has focused on anatomy education like using imaging methods, which as contributed to later developments in simulated learning.
+"World neurosurgery" and "neurosurgery" journals with 441 articles (25.34%) were in zone 1 based on Bradford's law, showing inequality in publishers of neurosurgery education studies.
+Also, Lotka's law showed author productivity inequality, with most authors (approximately 75.5%) having only contributed a single article, while an Indian researcher has authored 28 articles as well as some other researchers with more than 20 articles.
+The USA led the way with 775 articles.
+Historical origins of research stemmed from studies about the virtual model of the temporal bone, the depiction of neurosurgery in cinematic genres, and a realistic neurosurgical simulator.
+Seminal neurosurgery education research has focused on anatomy education using imaging methods, informing later developments in simulated learning approaches.
+Based on the RPYS, seminal neurosurgery education research has focused on anatomy education like using imaging methods, which has contributed to later developments in simulated learning.